 Declutter your desk, stay organised at work and get more done with these simple productivity tips:

 Check out these extra productivity tips and tools to keep you focused and organised.

 It’s much nicer to eat your lunch on a plate with a metal knife and fork, instead of a paper plate and plastic cutlery.
 Ensure your office kitchen is fully stocked with crockery essentials like glassware, mugs, cutlery, plates and bowls.

 Having access to office snacks and fruit to keep you motivated, focused and boost your energy levels when that dreaded 3pm-itis rolls around is essential.
 Keep the office kitchen stocked with healthy snacks, nuts, biscuits and office fruit.
-Check out Brain Snacks, Purabon, Snackwize and Snack Proud for healthy office snacks that support the mind.
+Check out Brain Snacks and Snackwize for healthy office snacks that support the mind.

 Photo credit: Snack Proud

 An open plan office space is great for encouraging communication and collaboration, however, it might not always be the best for productivity.

 A study by Gensler found that 53% of workers felt disturbed by other staff members’ activities when they themselves were trying to focus, while 42% of respondents would use provisional solutions to block out distractions in the office.

 To still encourage collaboration and communication, while still enabling the individual employee to focus and stay productive, offer private workspaces where possible or rooms so they can concentrate on their projects, make phone calls or to complete an important task.
 Other ways to improve productivity in the office could include ‘quiet hours’ or office rules where headphones mean ‘do not disturb’.